yguitton/training-material/faqs/galaxy/manage_your_galaxy_storage.md

 - Optionally, you can provide a `Description` for this Storage.
 This is a note for yourself.

-{% include _includes/cyoa-choices.html option1="Onedata Storage" option2="Amazon Web Services S3 Storage" option3="Azure Blob Storage" option4="Google Cloud Storage" option5="Any S3 Compatible Storage" default="Onedata Storage" text="Select the Storage you like to add to your Galaxy account." disambiguation="BYOS" %}
+{% include _includes/cyoa-choices.html option1="Onedata Storage" option2="Amazon Web Services S3 Storage" option3="Azure Blob Storage" option4="Google Cloud Storage" option5="Any S3 Compatible Storage" default="Any S3 Compatible Storage" text="Select the Storage you like to add to your Galaxy account." disambiguation="BYOS" %}

 <div class="Onedata-Storage" markdown="1">
 If you have an account in [Onedata](https://onedata.org/), you can use such an object store as a Storage for your Galaxy datasets; they will be stored in the Onedata space of your choice.
 The minimal supported Onezone version is 21.02.4.
 More information on Onedata can be found on [Onedata's website](https://onedata.org/#/home).